harishmuh/IBM_Data_Science_Professional_Certificate_2025/README.md

 #### There are 12 Courses in this Professional Certificate

-The courses enlisted in this specialization are as follows:
+The courses enlisted in this specialization can be seen as below:

 * What is Data Science?
 [Link](https://www.coursera.org/learn/what-is-datascience?specialization=ibm-data-science)